ITfL/directlink/README.md

 **Welcome to DirectLink!
 Willkommen bei DirectLink!**

 (DirectLink is a Moodle activity module called Network-Drive / DirectLink ist eine Moodle Aktivität die Netzlaufwerk genannt wird)
+We renamed the activity module from DirectLink to Network-Drive in Moodle, for a better understanding of the supplied functionality.
+Um ein besseres Verständnis der angebotenen Funktionalität zu ermöglichen, wurde das Plugin in Moodle von DirectLink in Netzlaufwerk umbenannt.

 #General